2021 Latvian Higher League

 Riga were the defending champions after winning the league for a third consecutive season.

 Teams

 The league consists of 8 clubs from the previous season, joined by Noah Jurmala as champions of the 2020 Latvian First League.
 Tukums (relegated after one year in the top flight) were relegated after finishing last in the previous season and declined to apply for a license.
 Meanwhile, Jelgava did not receive a licence and will not take part in this year's tournament.

-On 19 June 2021, Ventspils withdrew from the remainder of the season.
+On 19 June 2021, Ventspils withdrew from the remainder of the season and was dissolved later on.

 On 23 July 2021, Noah Jurmala withdrew from the league, remaining matches were 3–0 forfeits.